Crossing the Border

 What you can bring

 Visitors may bring “personal baggage” into Canada free of duty.
-This includes clothing, camping and sports equipment, cameras, CD players and iPods, computers, vehicles, boats, etc. Alcohol and tobacco are admitted if the visitor meets the age requirements of the province or territory where they are entering Canada.
-You are allowed to bring the following amounts without paying duty: 200 cigarettes, 50 cigars or cigarillos, 200 tobacco sticks and 200 grams (7 oz.) of manufactured tobacco; 1.5 litres of wine or 1.14 litres (40 oz.) of liquor, or 24 355-ml (12 oz.) cans or bottles (8.5 litres) of beer or ale.
+This includes clothing, camping and sports equipment, cameras, CD players and iPods, computers, vehicles, boats, etc. Gifts up to $60 (CN) per gift, excluding alcohol and tobacco, permitted, duty free.
+Alcohol and tobacco are admitted if the visitor meets the age requirements of the province or territory where they are entering Canada.
+Visitors are permitted the following amounts without paying duty, on all of the following: 200 cigarettes, 50 cigars or cigarillos, 200 tobacco sticks and 200 grams (7 oz.) of manufactured tobacco.
+Visitors are permitted the following amounts without paying duty on only 1 of the following: 1.5 litres of wine or 1.14 litres (40 oz.) of liquor, or 24 355-ml (12 oz.) cans or bottles (8.5 litres) of beer or ale provided that it is for personal use.
+You may bring additional quantities but you will have to pay full duty and taxes on the excess.

-Canada has restrictions and limitations that apply to importing meat, eggs, dairy products, fresh fruit, vegetables and other food and non-food items.
-Details on these items may be found through links from www.beaware.gc.ca/.
+Canada has restrictions and limitations that apply to importing meat, eggs, dairy products, fresh fruit, vegetables, dog food (in quantity) and other food and non-food items.
+Details here; follow links specifically pertaining to the commodity for which you are importing.

 Canada also follows CITES guidelines regarding the import/export of endangered species of wild fauna and flora including parts or products.
-CITES restrictions and permits are detailed here.
+Click for details on CITES restrictions and permits.

 Dogs and cats from the U.S. that are at least 3 months old need signed and dated certificates from a veterinarian verifying that they have a current vaccination against rabies and also a health certificate, issued not more than 30 days prior to crossing the border, and stating that your pet is healthy.
 Both certificates must clearly identify the animal in your possession.
-While these certificates are not always reviewed, the lack of them may mean you cannot cross the border.
+While these certificates are not always reviewed, the lack of them may result in longer wait times at the border and inadmissibility of your pet.

 Canada vigorously enforces its firearms importation laws.
-Border officials may, at their discretion, search any vehicle for undeclared firearms and seize any vehicle where such firearms are found.
+Border officials may, at their discretion, search any vehicle for undeclared firearms and seize any vehicle and firearm where such firearms are found.

 Firearms in Canada are classified as restricted, non–restricted and prohibited.
 ALL handguns are either restricted or prohibited.
 Visitors CANNOT import a prohibited firearm into Canada.
 They must be at least 18 to import other firearms.
-Restricted firearms are only allowed for approved purposes such as participation in target–shooting competitions.
+Restricted firearms are only allowed for approved purposes such as participation in target–shooting competitions where the importation is allowed for special purposes, with a temporary registration (nonresident fee of $25).

-Additionally, pepper spray is allowed only if it is clearly labelled as an animal repellent–for example, bear spray.
+Pepper spray is allowed if it is clearly labeled as an animal repellent, e.g. bear spray.
 “Mace” and similar products intended to incapacitate a person are prohibited.

-Visit the Canada Firearms Centre online and go to Information for Visitors/Non-Residents and click on “I am a gun user visiting Canada” for details on classes of firearms and documentation required to lawfully import and possess firearms in Canada.
+Visit the Canada Firearms Centre online or phone 1-800-731-4000 for details and documents required to lawfully import and possess firearms in Canada, as well as the rules

 Entry into the U.S. from Canada

 A valid, unexpired passport and visa are required for all other foreign nationals.
-Nationals of countries participating in the Visa Waiver program may present unexpired machine-readable passports.
+Nationals of countries participating in the Visa Waiver Program may present unexpired machine-readable passports.
+The Electronic System for Travel Authorization (ESTA) is accessible via Internet for citizens and eligible nationals of Visa Waiver Program (VWP) countries to apply for advance authorization to travel to U.S. under VWP.
 Certain persons may require specific supporting documentation such as an employment petition, student authorization, or approval notice.
+Click for more details.

 Foreign visitors entering the U.S. for the first time are required to pay a paper processing fee of $6 U.S. per person.
 (This fee does not apply to citizens of Canada.)
 This fee is payable in U.S. currency or U.S. travelers checks only.
 Have U.S. funds prior to arriving at the U.S. border.